How frequently should lightning conductor protection systems be tested?

-To discuss the inspection and testing of your lightning conductors and static earthing equipment, click on the button below.
+To discuss the inspection and testing of your lightning conductors, click on the button below.

 Repairing this lightning conductor protection system ensures the building remains protected during lightning strikes (Somerset).
 IT equipment can become seriously affected and damaged when lightning systems are ineffective at conducting the electricty.

 Testing and inspecting of a lightning conductor system.
 Having regular tested and maintained lightning protection systems ensures any breaks and defects can be repaired, giving the building maximum protection from lightning strikes.
 An inspection carried out in Bristol.

 Areas of lightning protection testing we cover include: